 - Epizootic Hemorrhagic Disease

-Wild animals are extremely resilient.
-It is not uncommon for them to heal from injuries.
-Rehabilitating wildlife is difficult and can only be done by people permitted through the Georgia Department of Natural Resources.
+Wildlife are extremely resilient and often heal from injuries on their own.
 In most cases, it is best to leave them alone and not assist.
 Injured wildlife may be more prone to defend themselves.
 You should not attempt to handle injured wildlife.
-If you need assistance with injured wildlife, call 1-800-366-2661.
+Rehabilitating wildlife is difficult and can only be done by people permitted through the Georgia Department of Natural Resources.

 - Young birds

 - Orphaned fawns: Fawns are hidden by the does for the first few weeks of their lives to avoid predators.
 It is not uncommon to see a fawn by itself.
 Does will leave fawns in protected areas, like a fenced yard, to help protect them from predators.
 Never pick up a fawn.
-A fawn’s main defense is its lack of scent.
 You should only call a permitted wildlife rehabilitator when:

 - You are certain the doe is dead.

 - The doe does not return after 24 hours.